 We’ve been making a lot of pesto lately.
-It’s great just to have on hand, especially for lazy summertime cooking.
-Dollop it on grilled vegetables, fish, meats, tofu, pasta, salads, eggs, toasted bread, pizza, sandwiches… you get the idea.
-It makes anything an instant tasty meal whether you really felt like cooking or not.
+It’s one of my favorite ingredients, especially for lazy summertime cooking.
+When I have it on hand, I like to dollop it on grilled vegetables, fish, meats, tofu, pasta, salads, eggs, toasted bread, pizza, sandwiches… you get the idea.
+With just a few easy steps, it makes anything an instant tasty meal whether you felt like cooking or not.

 - ¼ cup toasted pine nuts

 - Zest and juice of 1 small lemon

 - 4 artichoke hearts

 - 2 sun-dried tomatoes

 - ½ cup stems of green vegetables (boiled until soft)